vDhinithya/DOCore/README.md

 ![Swagger UI](assets/swagger.png)

 ---

 ## 🔮 What's Next?
 (Phase 5: Resilience)

-With the visualization layer complete, the focus shifts to production-grade reliability and "Chaos Engineering."
+With the visualization and deployment layers complete, the focus shifts to production-grade reliability and "Chaos Engineering."

 1.  **Dead Letter Queue (DLQ):** Implement a safety mechanism to catch "poison pill" messages so one bad log doesn't crash the consumer.
 2.  **Circuit Breakers (Resilience4j):** Prevent the Consumer from overwhelming Elasticsearch if the database goes down.
-3.  **Full Containerization:** Dockerize the Producer and Consumer Java applications to enable a true "1-click deploy" (`docker compose up --build`).

 ---

-Author:
+**Author:**
 Dhinithya Verma

-Documenting my journey into Distributed Systems & Observability Engineering.
+*Documenting my journey into Distributed Systems & Observability Engineering.*